-Include a phone number on applications
+Include a phone number on the applications

 One of the best ways to help drivers get through the long process of filling out employment documents is by providing a support line that drivers can call if/when they run into problems.
-Rather than intaking an application with errors and going back and forth, getting the application filled out properly the first time will speed things up and make a strong connection with the driver which builds trust.
+Rather than taking an application with errors and going back and forth, getting the application filled out properly the first time will speed things up and make a strong connection with the driver which builds trust.

 Automated Intake and Review

 Applications that contain errors or omissions are very common, especially for companies that operate in areas with fewer English-speaking candidates.
-Automated systems like DOTReady can identify problems as the applicant goes through the forms and provide suggestions when an answer doesn’t fit into one of the preselected categories, for example.
+Automated systems like DOTReady can identify problems as the applicant goes through the forms and provides suggestions when an answer doesn’t fit into one of the preselected categories, for example.
 Eliminating the back-and-forth and costly violations should the files ever be pulled for review by the DOT.